 Bit 7-Synchronous DRAM Bank Active (RASD): Specifies whether synchronous DRAM is used in bank active mode or auto-precharge mode.
-Set auto-precharge mode when areas 2 and 3 are both designated as synchronous DRAM space, or when 16 bits is set as the bus width.
+Set auto-precharge mode when areas 2 and 3 are both designated as synchronous DRAM space.
+The bank active mode should not be used unless the bus width for all areas is 32 bits.